WahyuSuryaPutra/simple-website-dicoding/README.md

-##okay, welcome to my github post, so this is a submission from Dicoding in completing an academy
+Okay, welcome to my github post, so this is a submission from Dicoding in completing an academy